FidelusAleksander/ghcertified/content/questions/actions/question-054.md

 ---
-question: "When creating custom Github Actions - in what file all the action `metadata` has to be defined?"
+question: "When creating custom Github Actions - in what file does all the action `metadata` have to be defined?"
 archetype: "questions"
 title: "Question 054"
 draft: false